BCA Complaint Policy and Process

 When a complaint is received, the following procedure will apply:

-- We will then follow a procedure (similar to the processing of a Building Consent), where initial vetting of the complaint will be completed within the first 48 hours and a formal acknowledgement of the complaint provided to the complainant either by letter or email.
-Preferably, the complaint will be able to be resolved at this point, if the parties involved can agree to a suitable remedy.
+b) We will then follow a procedure (similar to the processing of a Building Consent), where initial vetting of the complaint will be completed within the first one (1) working day and a formal acknowledgement of the complaint provided to the complainant either by letter or email.

-- A decision on the complaint resolution will be provided within 20 working days of the complaint being lodged.
+e) A decision on the complaint resolution will be provided within 10 working days of the complaint being lodged.
 The reasons for the decision will be documented and provided to the complainant in writing.

-- The decision will also provide detail on the other avenues the complainant has available if they are not satisfied by the outcomes of the BCA process, including referral of the complaint to the Office of the Ombudsman or an appropriate authority (e.g. MBIE).
+g) The decision will also provide detail on the other avenues the complainant has available if they are not satisfied by the outcomes of the BCA process, including referral of the complaint to the Office of the Ombudsman or MBIE.

 Monitoring and Review